localvoid/kivi/docs/advanced/02_scheduler.md

 ```

 Here we need to check if component's `mtime` property is older than `mtime` in a data object, and if it is older,
 we are marking component as dirty.
-When component finished update, it will automatically set its `mtime` to the current
+When component finishes update, it will automatically set its `mtime` to the current
 `scheduler.clock` value.

 ## Incremental rendering